AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Action section
 """"""""""""""

 Fill the ``action`` section.
-The single action is writing the message to the table
+The single action is writing the message to the table.

 .. code-block:: js

     action {
-        DBInsert("testtable", "message", $Message)
+        DBInsert("apptable", "message", $Message)
     }